TReed1104/mimir-api/README.md

-# Flask REST API template
+# Mimir, Timetabling System
-## What Is This Template?
+## What is Mimir?
-This template is the base configuration of the RESTful Flask services we deploy as part of the Asgard System Stack.
+Mimir is a Microservice REST API used to pull data from the University of Lincoln Timetabling systems and parse it into a usable format by parts of the Asgard system stack.
+Mimir is written in Python (Version 3), using the Flask web microframework and its RESTful extension.

-The API itself is written in Python (V3), using the Flask web microframework and its RESTful extension.
-The service was designed as a scalable microservice, providing reusable functionality within the system stack.
+Mimir takes its name from Norse mythology, where Mimir was a wise and all knowing advisor to the gods.

 <br>